Data Science Program introduced to BYU Idaho's Curriculum - BYU-I Scroll

 This article was written by Angela Sumang

-President Eyring announced a newly added major called data science to Brigham Young University Idaho’s curriculum, during his speech at his inauguration.
+President Henry J. Eyring announced a newly added major called data science to Brigham Young University Idaho’s curriculum, during his speech at his inauguration.

 President Eyring spoke of the development in bachelor’s degrees and the increase in wide-ranging degrees including interdisciplinary degrees during his speech, mentioning data science as one of them.